bids-dandisets/.github/profile/README.md

 # 👋 Welcome to BIDS Dandisets!

-The primary difference between this organization and its parent, [github.com/dandisets](https://github.com/dandisets/), lies in the application of automated BIDS formatting tools provided via [nwb2bids](https://github.com/con/nwb2bids) to each Dandiset.
+The primary difference between this organization and its parent, [github.com/dandisets](https://github.com/dandisets/), lies in the application of the automated BIDS formatting tool [nwb2bids](https://github.com/con/nwb2bids) to each Dandiset.

 To see the current status of achieving widespread BIDS compatibility, visit the [dashboard](https://github.com/bids-dandisets/dashboard)!